bobbrowning/sudsjs/README.md

 1. For relational detabases, add the tables to the database with http://localhost:3000/createtables.
 You don't need this for MongoDB.
 This program is not password-protected so you might want to comment out the route in the config file after you have used it.
 This program does the heavy lifting in setting up tables, but does not update tables once they have been set up.
 The program can be used if you add new tables.

 I have tested the software with sqlite3, mysql and postgresql.
 It's probably all right with other database management systems (DBMS), but if you run into problems, the code is all in bin/suds/db.js.
 The most likely issue is in the code to find the key of a newly inserted row.
 All three DBMS behave differently.
 There is a fall-back method which is the read the most recently added row back.
-But in a high traffic multi-user environment this may cause problems.
+But in a high traffic multi-user environment this will be unreliable.

 ## Final steps
-1. Run the admin page.
-1. Register with the same email address you set up as superuser in the config file.
-Log in and you should see all of the home page sections.
-1. Click on 'All users' and edit the user you have just set up.
-You will need to set the User Type (presumably in-house) and Person or business.
-1. Don't forget to validate the config files whenever you edit them.
+Don't forget to validate the config files whenever you edit them.
 It doesn't pick up all errors, but the most common ones (at least the ones I make).
 This is in the Setup section of the admin page.